Guido Faba

 Guido going around the wheel of fortune in an illustration for his Rota nova (Oxford, New College Library, MS 255, fol.
 1r).
 At the top, he sits throned and receiving wings from the Archangel Michael.
 The allegorical meaning of the illustration is found in the autobiographical preface.

-Guido Faba (c.
+Guido Faba or Fava (c.
 1190 – c.
 1245) was a notary, scribe and teacher of rhetoric from Bologna.
 At least eleven works are attributed to him, all on rhetoric, mainly the ars dictaminis (art of letter writing).
 Although he wrote mainly in Latin, two of his works contain advice for using vernacular Italian in formal settings.